Updated for 2024

 (there is no specific street address but many GPS users have success using the address for the nearby post office which is 328 Greenland Blvd., Death Valley, CA 92328)

-While Death Valley may be most famous for its extreme temperatures and its designation as the “hottest, driest, and lowest national park,” wildflowers may be seen throughout in different areas of the park.
-You may see wildflowers resembling a “sea of gold, purple, pink, or white flowers.”
-Some years blossoms are fewer than others, but they are almost never completely absent from the park.
-Check the website for the most up-to-date information on the wildflower blooms as it becomes available.
+While Death Valley may be most famous for its extreme temperatures and its designation as the “hottest, driest, and lowest national park,” it has also become “famous for its spectacular, spring wildflower displays, but those are the exception, not the rule.”
+Some years blossoms are fewer than others, but they are never completely absent from the park.
+Check the website for the most up-to-date information on the wildflower blooms.
+According to the website, “the best places to currently see flowers are near the east entrance (Dantes View Rd) and Panamint Valley (west side of the park).”

 Read: How to Celebrate Earth Day in Los Angeles